Anderson police revised complaint procedure is now online

 Upon receipt of the complaint, supervisory personnel will contact the complainant to discuss the concerns, answer questions and conduct an investigation of police conduct.

-More details concerning the process and procedures for making both complaints and compliments may be found on the city's website: bit.ly/3ov7g9A.
+More details concerning the process and procedures for making both complaints and compliments may be found on the city's website: https://bit.ly/3ov7g9A.

 Written brochures and complaint forms are also available at APD's front desk.